Agoro Community Development Association

 The Agoro Community Development Association (ACDA) is a Non-governmental organization (NGO) that assists the rural Agoro community in northern Uganda’s Lamwo and Kitgum districts.
 These districts have a religiously and culturally diverse population of over 600,000, most of whom are Acholi.
-Post Ugandan Independence in 1962 the area has suffered almost continual conflict, persecution & neglect, much of it based on ethnic tensions.
-Socio-culturally, there has traditionally been deep gender inequality and power imbalance between men and women.
-Sexual violence, child marriage and lack of respect for property rights against girls and women remain a prevalent, but silent, crime.
+Post Ugandan Independence in 1962, the area has suffered almost continual conflict, persecution & neglect, much of it based on ethnic tensions.
+Socioculturally, there has traditionally been deep gender inequality and power imbalance between men and women.
+Sexual violence, child marriage, and lack of respect for property rights against girls and women remain prevalent but silent crimes.